 Shoji White Compared

-When I do a full paint color for you, I always like to compare the shade to other popular paint colors that people might be considering alongside of it.
-I find that this sort of differential diagnosis is helpful in determining whether a paint color is the exact right one for your space.
+When I do a full paint color review, I always like to compare the shade to other popular paint colors that people might be considering alongside of it.
+This can be helpful in determining whether a paint color is the exact right one for your space.

 For Shoji White, people often considered Alabaster, Oyster White, and White Duck.